syall/SIPF/docs/REPORT.md

-# Qubit Allocation as a combination Subgraph Isomorphism and Token Swapping Algorithm by Partitioning with a Failure Heuristic
+# Qubit Allocation as a combination of the Subgraph Isomorphism and Token Swapping Algorithms by Partitioning with a Failure Heuristic

 Steven Yuan